lmz24/Multi-class-Accuracy-Precision-Recall-F1Score/README.md

+TheoreticalDetails.pdf explains how to calculate accuracy, weighted recall, weighted precision, and weighted F1-score for multi-class classification.
+A simple example is also given.

 Inputs:

 1) y_true = [1, 2, 0, 0, 1, 2, 2, 0, 0, 1, 2, 1, 1, 1, 1, 2, 2, 2, 2, 2, 0, 0, 0, 2, 2, 1, 0, 2]